SilentRhetoric/WindowSense/Learning_Resources.md

 ### Raspberry Pi Zero WH
-This project uses a [Raspberry Pi Zero WH](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), which is a tiny computer that has fourty GPIO conections, integrated WifI and Bluetooth (the "W") and pre-soldered headers on those GPIO so HATs (hardware attached on top) can be connected without needing to solder anything.
+This project uses a [Raspberry Pi Zero WH](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), which is a tiny computer that has
+40 GPIO connections, integrated WifI and Bluetooth (the "W") and pre-soldered headers on those GPIO so HATs (hardware attached on top) can be connected without needing to solder anything.
 You could also use a regular W and solder on a header.
 Although the SenseHAT is often shown on top of a full-sized Raspberry Pi 3 or 4, that much computing power is overkill for this